LeoDog896/fuzzgression/README.md

 # fuzzgression
-common regression patterns to identify type of function
+common regression patterns to identify type of function in a table of values